airsplay/vokenization/README.md

 # "0,1" indicates using the GPUs 0 and 1.
 # "bert_resnext" is the name of this snapshot and would be saved at snap/xmatching/bert_resnext
 # "--visn resnext101_32x8d" is the vision backbone
-# "--lang bert" is the langaugae backbone
+# "--lang bert" is the language backbone
 # Speed: 20 min ~ 30 min / 1 Epoch, 20 Epochs by default.
 bash scripts/run_xmatching.bash 0,1 bert_resnext --visn resnext101_32x8d --lang bert
 ```